 Either way, the following explanation will help you understand your options and guide you down the often confusing path of internet marketing.

-You firstly have to ask yourself what is going to drive more leads, revenue and offer a higher return on investment.
+You first have to ask yourself what is going to drive more leads, and revenue and offer a higher return on investment.
 Finding the balance between all your online marketing options is the key to online success.
 Putting all your eggs in one basket can be very expensive and yield little returns.

 For this reason, whether you go SEO or Adwords will depend on the type of business you have and the kind of returns you want to get.

 Adwords and SEO are both different beasts with their own set of advantages and disadvantages.
 Most businesses will, however, find that a combination of both is their preferred online strategy.
 To fully understand what your options are, I will outline the pros and cons of each.
 After reading this, if you have any questions or are still uncertain about what’s best for your business, give me a shout, and I’ll be able to point you in the right direction.

 These are the top and bottom 4 ads that appear on Google’s search results and other Google sites.
 Adwords is Google’s primary business and offers businesses an opportunity to display their business offering very quickly.
 If you set up your Google Adwords campaign, your ads can be live within a couple of hours.
 And, if you make any changes to these ads, they are in real-time.

 These Google ads are pay-per-click, so when someone clicks on your ad, you have to pay.
 To get your advert to the top of the search results page, you have to outbid the person on top of you.
 It’s like an auction system where the highest bidder gets their ad to the top position.